sophia-clover/remote-pay-cloud/README.md

 object and how to set up your connection.

 ####Define how your program will use the Clover object
-#####This function will be passed when we start communicating with the device.
+#####In this example, this function will be passed when we start communicating with the device.
 If there is an error when communication is initiated, this function will get the error as a parameter.
 ```
 function makeASale(error) {
   if(error) console.log(error)